Before you publish anything online, it’s a good idea to choose from a range of free plagiarism checkers.

 I’m sure that these definitions don’t apply to you.

 If you happen to plagiarize content, it is usually by accident and for common phrases.

 But some people cheat.
 A plagiarism detecting tool can help you track anyone who might have copied your published content.

 Some time ago, I came across a blatant case by one blogger.
 He had copied and published an entire blog post and the images.
-A plagiarism checker brought the errant blogger undone.
+One of my plagiarism checkers brought the errant blogger undone.